hzget/hzget.github.io/neural_networks/neural_networks.md

 Thus the model with the adjusted params contains rules from examples.

 We will discuss the model in deep learning: neural networks.
-And resove only one problem via it: recognize the handwritten digits:
+And resolve only one problem via it: recognize the handwritten digits:

 ![handwritten digits](./pic/digits.png)

 I will write code from scratch and talk about some math principles.